notoriousno/trek-with-treq/README.md

-# Trek the World Wide Web with Treq
+# Trek the World Wide Web with Treq - THREADS First Take

 Most who dabble in Python love the ``requests`` module.
 It's a great product and can really alleviate the stress when dealing with making HTTP requests.
 However, sooner rather than later, a requirement will come along that requires multiple requests to be made concurrently.
-In fact, one of the most frequent questions asked regarding ``requests`` is how to accomplish concurrency.
+In fact, one of the most frequent questions asked regarding ``requests`` is how to accomplish such concurrency.
 A rudimentary approach would be something like:

 ``` python